51 Worked Examples: Fluid Flows

 noting that

-From the information given, it is reasonable to assume a one-dimensional, steady, incompressible, inviscid flow.
-The flow rates, flow velocities, and Mach numbers are low enough that compressibility effects can be neglected.
+From the information given, assuming a one-dimensional, steady, incompressible, inviscid flow is reasonable.
+The flow rates, velocities, and Mach numbers are low enough that compressibility effects can be neglected.
 Let the inlet be condition 1 and the outlet condition 2.
 The continuity equation can be used to relate the inlet and outlet conditions, i.e.,

 We see that